 Certified copy of the applicant’s criminal history.

-Certified copy of the indictment, criminal complaint, or docket sheet or other initiating documents for the charge(s) which is the subject of this Application.
+Certified copy of the indictment, criminal complaint, docket sheet, or other initiating documents for the charge(s) that is the subject of this Application.

-A certified copy of the order of judgment and sentence of the court for the conviction that is the subject of this Application, including certification of completion and performance of all conditions imposed by the court.
+Certified copy of the order of judgment and sentence of the court for the conviction(s) that is the subject of this Application, including certification of completion and performance of all conditions imposed by the court.

 An affidavit from the individual that seeks to employ you stating in detail the duties and responsibilities that you are performing or are to perform for them and for which you seek written consent and that it is that individual’s opinion that the performance of these responsibilities does not constitute a threat to the public.